fhem/BOTVAC/Commandref.en.md

 * <a name="batteryPercent"></a>`get <name> batteryPercent`
   requests the state of the battery from Robot
+* <a name="securityTokens"></a>`get <name> securityTokens`
+  list of all tokens stored by the module.
+  The tokens are relevant for user authentication and to get access to robot data.
 * <a name="statistics"></a>`get <name> statistics`
   display statistical data, extracted from available maps of recent cleanings